gunthercox/ChatterBot/docs/tutorial.rst

 .. warning::

    The JsonFileStorageAdapter is not intended for use with large amounts of data.
-You may expirience serious performance problems if the size of this database becomes too large.
+You may experience serious performance problems if the size of this database becomes too large.

 We will select the `JsonFileStorageAdapter` by specifying it in our chat